obvonage/deved-platform/content/blog/en/getting-started-with-the-bulk-api.md

 ## Wrap-up

 Now that you have successfully built your first campaign with sample data, you can begin incorporating your live production data.
-But before we go, check out the documentation for the product and if you have questions or feedback, join us on the [Vonage Developer Slack](https://developer.vonage.com/community/slack) and we will get back to you.
+But before we go, check out the documentation for the product.
+If you have questions or feedback, join us on the [Vonage Developer Slack](https://developer.vonage.com/community/slack), and we will get back to you.
 Thanks again for reading, and I will catch you on the next one!